 Look at all the pretty clouds!
-Every day it seems like there are more and more clouds filling the sky and that trend does not appear that is going to change anytime soon.
-In fact the future, at least with Information Technology, seems like it is going to be entirely in some type of cloud or even multiclouds.
-To get a picture of where we are going let’s take a moment to look at where we have been.
+Every day there are more clouds filling the sky, and that trend won’t change anytime soon.
+It appears that the future, at least for information technology, will be entirely in some type of cloud or even in multiclouds.
+To get a picture of where we’re going, let’s take a moment to look at where we have been.

 What do you know about Asigra?
 What if I told you there is a good chance that you have used its products but never knew it?
 During VMworld 2014 in San Francisco, I had the opportunity to sit in on a briefing from Asigra at the Tech Field Day Extra event.
 I had heard of Asigra before but could not have told you much about the company or its product offerings before this briefing.
 Asigra is a company that specializes in backup and recovery, and it has been doing so for over a quarter century.